Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

+The advective contribution to the update is obtained by applying bicubic interpolation $\mathcal{I}$ to the state vector $\mathbf{h}$ at the departure point:

+which corresponds to integrating the pure advection equation along the characteristic from $\mathbf{x}_d$ to $\mathbf{x}$.
+This advected value is subsequently corrected by the diffusion and reaction operators.

-By adopting this backward trajectory formulation, the layer retains the favorable stability properties of classical semi-Lagrangian schemes \cite{fletcher2019semi}.
+By adopting this backward trajectory formulation, the layer retains the favorable stability properties of classical semi-Lagrangian schemes \citep{fletcher2019semi}.
 The method is not restricted by the Courant--Friedrichs--Lewy (CFL) condition, meaning the time step is not limited by the grid spacing.
-Instead, the primary restriction arises from trajectory calculation convergence, governed by a Lipschitz condition on the velocity field that limits $\Delta t$ in regions with large velocity gradients.
-As shown by \cite{smolar1992semilag}, this condition follows from the requirement that neighboring characteristics do not intersect, ensuring the uniqueness of the solution and the physical realizability of the flow \cite{cossette2014mae}.
-The stability of the method can be extended to larger time steps through the composition of multiple Advection-Diffusion-Reaction layers, which act as a sub-stepping scheme.
+The effective stability limit is instead a Lipschitz condition on the velocity field, which restricts $\Delta t$ most severely in regions of large velocity gradients.
+As shown by \cite{smolar1992semilag}, this Lipschitz condition is equivalent to requiring that neighboring characteristics do not intersect; this non-crossing condition guarantees both the uniqueness of the solution and the physical realizability of the flow~\citep{cossette2014mae}.
+The accuracy and stability of the method can be improved through the composition of multiple Advection-Diffusion-Reaction layers, which act as a sub-stepping scheme.

-To avoid singularities at the poles, we compute the departure location in a local rotated coordinate system centered at each grid point \citep{mcdonald1989semi}.
-This approach treats each trajectory calculation in its own local frame, where standard planar geometry applies.
-The rotated coordinates are then transformed back to standard latitude-longitude via spherical trigonometry (see \Cref{appendix:padding} for details).

-Because the computed departure point $\mathbf{x}_d$ generally falls between grid points, we sample the feature map at this location using bicubic interpolation as illustrated in \Cref{fig:compact_nsl_bicubic_clean}.
-We choose bicubic over bilinear interpolation to minimize unwanted diffusion during the advection step.
-This operation is fully differentiable, allowing gradients to flow back into the velocity estimator.
-Additionally, the network's overall computational cost is linear in the number of grid elements, $N_{\text{grid}}$, significantly cheaper than the $O(N_{\text{grid}}^2)$ cost of attention.

 We implement this operation on a latent set of features $\mathbf{h}\in\mathbb{R}^{C_\text{lat}}$, which has a large number of channels $C_{\text {lat}} \gg C_\text{phys}$.
 Advecting the full latent state can become computationally expensive.
 We posit that atmospheric waves compress into a smaller set of ``transportable modes'' that move coherently.
 Unlike classical semi-Lagrangian schemes, PARADIS learns both which features to transport and their characteristic velocity fields.